charles-uno/charles-uno.github.io/_drafts/2018-02-23-prime-time.md

 <p class="table-caption">Odds to cast or [[Through the Breach:Breach]] a [[Primeval Titan:Titan]] based on baseline configuration.
 Values are cumulative from left to right; "≥ Breach T4" gives the deck's odds to *at worst* Breach on T4.
 All values ±0.5%.</p>

 We also play 26 lands, rather than the tried-and-true 25.
 With [[Explore]], the 26th land gives us an extra T3 [[Primeval Titan]] every ten rounds or so, plus it's a good topdeck in games that go long.
-Goldfishing can't tell us if this is better or worse than a third [[Lightning Bolt]] (or [[Anger of the Gods:Anger]], or [[Relic of Progenitus:Relic]], or whatever), but our experience leads us to prefer the land.
+Goldfishing can't tell us if that's better or worse than a third [[Lightning Bolt]] (or [[Anger of the Gods:Anger]], or [[Relic of Progenitus:Relic]], or whatever), but our experience tells us that two slots of interaction is *plenty*.

-Once in a while, we steal a win by zapping [[Goblin Electromancer]] or [[Devoted Druid]], but drawing multiple [[Lightning Bolt:Bolts]] in the same game is almost always bad.
-We're [the beatdown](http://www.starcitygames.com/magic/fundamentals/3692_Whos_The_Beatdown.html).
-We're not trying to stabilize the board or deplete our opponents' resources; we're trying to do unfair things as quickly and consistently as possible.
+Once in a while, we steal a win by zapping [[Goblin Electromancer]] or [[Devoted Druid]], but [[Lightning Bolt]] is just as likely to rot in our hand.
+We're [the beatdown](http://www.starcitygames.com/magic/fundamentals/3692_Whos_The_Beatdown.html)[^17].
+We're not trying to stabilize the board or deplete our opponent's resources.
+We're not interested in leaving mana up to respond to our opponent's plays.
+We win by doing unfair things quickly and consistently.

+[^17]: beatdown...

+> Titan Breach is almost always in the beatdown role, but there are a few cases where we play control post-board.
+Against Affinity, we play [[Ancient Grudge]], because that card is too good to pass up.
+And against faster combo decks... we lose anyway.

 ## The Model